 With a voice reminiscent of soulful country rock artists like Linda Ronstadt and Shelby Lynne, and a storytelling ability greatly influenced by icons like Emmylou Harris and Willie Nelson, Ann-Marita has traveled far and wide, from Gothenburg to Melbourne, New Orleans, Berlin, and Alaska, armed with her acoustic guitar, playing anywhere from renowned festivals, to clubs, coffeehouses, and makeshift stages on flatbed trucks.

 Her winding life path started with a humble upbringing in rural Norway, then it led her to Sweden, to Iowa, on to Los Angeles, and Australia... then back to California.
-With three solo albums released independently, and a self-produced fourth album currently in the works, her music has been heard through such diverse channels as Australian national television, inspirational talk radio station Hay House Radio, numerous Scandinavian festivals across the U.S., as well as the Hollywood wrap party for the Disney Animation hit movie “Frozen”.
+With four solo albums released independently, the most recent one being the aptly titled "Geography" in 2022, her music has been heard through such diverse channels as Australian national television, inspirational talk radio station Hay House Radio, numerous Scandinavian festivals across the U.S., as well as the Hollywood wrap party for the Disney Animation hit movie “Frozen”.

 She has also been featured as herself in a series of television commercials for WEN® Haircare in Scandinavia, and a 2016 God Morgon orange juice ad campaign, which garnered 1 million views on YouTube in the first two weeks after its release.